Scientific Name

 Origin

-This species is native to Madagascar.
-It occurs in Central Highlands, mainly growing in rock cracks.
+Aloe haworthioides is native to Madagascar.
+It grows mainly in rock cracks in the Central Highlands.

 Description

-Aloe haworthioides is a small stemless succulent that forms dense rosettes of fleshy dark green leaves covered with soft, white, hairy spines.
-The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are lance-shaped, up to 1.6 inches (4 cm) long, and up to 0.3 inches (0.8 cm) wide.
+Aloe haworthioides is a small succulent that offsets freely to form a dense clump of rosettes of fleshy, dark green leaves covered with soft, white spines.
+The rosettes can reach up to 2 inches (5 cm) in diameter.
+The leaves are lance-shaped, measuring up to 1.6 inches (4 cm) in length and 0.3 inches (0.8 cm) in width.

 Hardiness